T

 Santa Teresa

-Bohemian and artistic, with cobblestone streets, colorful colonial architecture, and charming independent restaurants and bars.
+Bohemian and artistic, with cobblestone streets and colonial architecture, offering a mix of traditional eateries and charming cafes.

 Lapa